Martyr: Christianity

-In Christianity, death in sectarian persecution can be viewed as martyrdom.
+In the history of Christianity, death due to sectarian persecutions by other Christians has been regarded as martyrdom as well.
 There were martyrs recognized on both sides of the schism between the Roman Catholic Church and the Church of England after 1534.
 Two hundred and eighty-eight Christians were martyred for their faith by public burning between 1553 and 1558 by the Roman Catholic Queen Mary I in England leading to the reversion to the Church of England under Queen Elizabeth I in 1559.
 "From hundreds to thousands" of Waldensians were martyred in the Massacre of Mérindol in 1545.
-Three hundred Roman Catholics were said to be martyred by the Church authorities in England in the sixteenth and seventeenth centuries.
+Three-hundred Roman Catholics were said to have been martyred by the Church authorities in England in the 16th and 17th centuries.

 Even more modern day accounts of martyrdom for Christ exist, depicted in books such as Jesus Freaks, though the numbers are disputed.
 The claim that 100,000 Christians are killed for their faith annually is greatly exaggerated according to the BBC, with many of those deaths due to war, but the fact of ongoing Christian martyrdoms remains undisputed.

 Islam

-Shahid originates from the Quranic Arabic word meaning "witness" and is also used to denote a martyr.
-Shahid occurs frequently in the Quran in the generic sense "witness", but only once in the sense "martyr, one who dies for his faith"; this latter sense acquires wider use in the hadiths.
+Shahid is an Arabic term in Islam meaning "witness", and is also used to denote a martyr; a female martyr is named shahida.
+The term Shahid occurs frequently in the Quran in the generic sense "witness", but only once in the sense "martyr, one who dies for his faith"; this latter sense acquires wider use in the ḥadīth literature.
 Islam views a martyr as a man or woman who dies while conducting jihad, whether on or off the battlefield (see greater jihad and lesser jihad).

-The concept of the martyr in Islam had been made prominent during the Islamic revolution (1978/79) in Iran and the subsequent Iran-Iraq war, so that the cult of the martyr had a lasting impact on the course of revolution and war.
+The concept of martyrdom in Islam became prominent during the Islamic Revolution in Iran (1979) and the subsequent Iran–Iraq War (1980–1988), so that the cult of the martyr had a lasting impact on the course of revolution and war.
+Since the early 2000s, it has been primarily associated with Islamic extremism and jihadism.